panther-labs/pypanther-starter-kit/README.md

 The `main.py` and all other content in this repository serve as examples to build your configuration.
 For full documentation and functionality, [check out our docs](https://docs.panther.com/).

+## CI/CD Workflow

+An example [GitHub workflow](https://github.com/panther-labs/pypanther-starter-kit/blob/main/.github/workflows/upload.yml) is provided to upload your configured ruleset to your Panther instance when PRs are merged to `release` branch.  `API_HOST` and `API_TOKEN` must be configured in your GitHub repository secrets.

+An example process might look like this:

+- PRs are merged to `main` as new rules are developed and existing rules are tuned.

+- When you are ready to update your Panther instance, create a PR from `main` to `release`.

+- Merging the PR to `release` automatically updates Panther, making the `release` branch the single source of truth for your Panther configuration!

 ## License

 This project is licensed under the [AGPL-3.0 License] - see the LICENSE.txt file for details.